 - One-dose Johnson & Johnson vaccine: this vaccine uses a harmless, modified form of the common cold virus in humans called an adenovirus.

-Studies show all three vaccines are extremely effective in reducing risk for severe illness, hospitalizations, and deaths from COVID-19.
+Broad studies show these vaccines are extremely effective in reducing risk for severe illness, hospitalizations, and deaths from COVID-19.
 They also help reduce risk for moderate illness.
-So, while some people who are fully vaccinated may still get COVID-19, they are protected against serious illness and death.
-Booster shots may be considered to further increase the effectiveness of the vaccines for some people.
-Ask your doctor about this.
+So, while some people who are fully vaccinated may still get COVID-19, they usually are protected against serious illness and death.

 You can read more about the different vaccines on the Harvard Health Coronavirus Resource Center.

-What do we know about the safety of COVID-19 vaccines in people who are pregnant?
+Are the vaccines safe for people who are pregnant?

 Evidence on the safety and effectiveness of COVID-19 vaccines during pregnancy is growing, according to the CDC.
 A new report on early data from safety monitoring systems that gather information on people who were pregnant when vaccinated and their babies finds no concerns about safety.
 Another report based on people enrolled in the v-safe COVID-19 Pregnancy Registry who received COVID-19 vaccines before 20 weeks of pregnancy notes no increased risk for miscarriage.